Los Angeles Sexual Harassment Lawyer

 Los Angeles Employment Attorneys at Martinian & Associates INC.

 If you are experiencing sexual harassment at the workplace, or have questions about a potential claim, we encourage you to contact us as soon as possible.
-A Los Angeles employment law attorney at our firm will evaluate your case and determine if you have a claim against an employer, coworker or other party.
+A Los Angeles sexual harassment lawyer at our firm will evaluate your case and determine if you have a claim against an employer, coworker or other party.

 Call us today and request a free initial consultation!